 - 1. Define different types of network, represent them with different designs and summarize the signals and modulation. - 2.
 Simulate the process of signal transfer over different media. - 3.
 Outline the mobile communication. - 4.
-Compare different handoffs, current trends and protocols.
+Compare different handoffs, current trends and protocols. - 5.
+Understand fundamentals of wireless communications.
+Analyze security, energy efficiency, mobility, scalability, and their unique characteristics in wireless networks

-Networking Basics: Introduction to digital communications, Types of network: LAN, WAN, MAN,

-Types of network terminal: Server, Client,
+Networking Basics: Introduction to digital communications, Types of network: LAN, WAN, MAN, Types of network terminal: Server, Client,